Magnetic Field Amplification and Particle Acceleration in Weakly Magnetized Trans-relativistic Electron-ion Shocks: Introduction

 \citet{Crumley2019} performed PIC simulations of trans-relativistic shocks with $\sigma\gtrsim10^{-3}$, where $\sigma$ is the ratio of the ambient magnetic field energy to the plasma rest-mass energy (see Section \ref{sec:method}).
 They show that Bell instability can indeed be triggered in the upstream of trans-relativistic shocks, and those shocks are efficient hadronic accelerators.
 Their results are applicable to trans-relativistic shocks with moderate upstream magnetization, e.g., the termination shocks of active galactic nuclei (AGN) jets and microquasars.
 However, late-time GRB afterglows and FBOTs propagate into weakly magnetized media, e.g., a typical interstellar-like medium has a magnetization of $\sigma\sim10^{-9}$.
 The shock micro-physics in this parameter range could be qualitatively different from that at higher magnetizations.
 Most notably, the fraction of energy transferred to nonthermal electrons, in \citet{Crumley2019}, seems too small to explain the bright X-ray emission from the trans-relativistic stage of GW170817 \citep{Hajela2019}.

 In this paper, we investigate the physics of weakly magnetized trans-relativistic shocks with long-duration PIC simulations.
 We show that there is a transition from a Bell-dominated regime at high magnetizations $(\sigma\gtrsim10^{-3})$, to a Weibel-dominated regime at low magnetizations $(\sigma\lesssim10^{-4})$.
+These plasma instabilities could also play a role at the shock front and in the downstream region, but we focus on those excited in the upstream region (see Section \ref{sec:results} for details).
 Ions are accelerated more efficiently, as compared to electrons, in Bell-dominated cases.
 On the other hand, Weibel-dominated cases exhibit significantly larger nonthermal electron energy fractions.
 Our results are primarily applicable to the late stages of GRB afterglows and FBOTs, but we also comment on the implications of our work for the termination shocks of relativistic jets.